-- The Beginning of Building Your Business – As you start to get more and more customers, you’ll also find you suddenly have facilities to maintain that can prove to be costly.
-The overall hope here is that the gains you receive in your investment of commercial real estate will outweigh disadvantages that could follow.
+- The Beginning of Building Your Business - As you start to get more and more customers, you'll also find you suddenly have facilities to maintain that can prove costly.
+The overall hope here is that the gains you receive in your commercial real estate investment will outweigh the disadvantages that could follow.

 The Best Resources for Finding More Information about Commercial Real Estate

-The best places to find more information in regards to pursuing a commercial real estate loan are with banks and commercial lenders.
-Banks will be able to provide commercial real estate financing for many different types of properties.
-They will also be able to guide you one on one throughout the process of gaining that commercial real estate loan.
+The best places to find more information about pursuing a commercial real estate loan are with banks and commercial lenders.
+Banks will be able to provide CRE financing for many different types of properties.
+They will also be able to guide you one-on-one throughout the process of gaining that commercial real estate loan.
 Commercial lenders are financial businesses that are best suited for providing commercial real estate loans to smaller companies.
 An advantage to commercial lenders is that they offer fast approval and lower prices.

 You may even want to look at a loan program online.